Unlock your inner artist!

-Once you’ve selected an image to trace, there’s just a little bit of set-up before you start to draw.
+Now there’s just a little bit of set-up before you can start to draw.

 Get your device physically into position where the camera shows the area you want to fill with your drawing.
 Now move and resize the tracing image so that it fills the space you want to draw into.

 Position the image on your screen so you can see what you’re doing.
 Use one finger to reposition the tracing image or the camera view.
 Use two fingers to stretch, pinch, or rotate the tracing image.
 Tap twice quickly to reset the position and size.

 Adjust for Perspective.
 If your device isn’t perfectly parallel to the drawing surface, your final result will be distorted - larger where the paper was farther from the camera, smaller where it’s closer.
 Use the Oblique tool to account for this.
 Get the image approximately into place, then activate the Oblique tool and move the corners to adjust the image.